Inari and Saariselkä – An Exclusive Bucket List Northern Lights Holiday

 After you have met the reindeer, the day is yours to spend how you please.
 You can relax in the village, or we have a range of optional activities you can book to include even more in your adventure.

-After breakfast, it is, unfortunately, time for your Arctic Aurora adventure to come to an end.
+After breakfast, it is, unfortunately, time for your arctic aurora adventure to come to an end.

 If your flight time is early, we’ll box up breakfast for you before heading out on the 30-minute group transfer back to Ivalo Airport.